Phoebe and Her Unicorn by Dana Simpson for February 25, 2020

 20. Large screenshot 20240324 095203 duckduckgo 2

-stepzla about 4 years ago
+stepzla over 4 years ago

 I do the minutes for a local governing board of commissioners which includes some locally prominent and successful people.
 Occasionally one of the will really struggle to read a document a loud and I fell so sorry for that person.
 He admitted that he doesn’t like to read but began reading news articles on the internet.
 His reading improved almost immediately.